Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Making the Most of a Layover in San Francisco

 - We took the BART train (Bay Area Rapid Transit) from the airport into the city.
 We got off at Embarcadero Station, which is in the financial district, near the San Francisco Bay and Ferry Building.
-The tickets to Embarcadero cost $8.60 each, one way.
 The trip took about 30 minutes.

 - From Embarcadero, you’ll be close to a cable car line, streetcar line, subway line and hop on-hop off bus stop.

 Storing Your Luggage:

 - If you have a carry-on bag, you’ll be able to store it at the airport.
 The Airport Travel Agency offers baggage storage for 24 hours, but the service is quite pricey.
 You can see the prices here.

 - The Airport Travel Agency is located in the International Terminal (departure level, near the entrance to terminal G).
 Hours are 6:00 am- 11:00 pm.